-A 225 base-of-till ("BOT") drill hole program has now been completed at the Raja prospect, located one kilometre east of Palokas.
-Results are awaited.
+In October 2016, a 225 base-of-till ("BOT") drill hole program was completed at the Raja prospect, located one kilometre east of Palokas.
 Drilling took place on a 150 metre grid, with infill drilling at closer spacing based on onsite hand-held XRF analysis and geological logging.
-If anomalous areas are defined the plan is to follow up with closer spaced BOT holes that will ideally lead to diamond drill targets.
+Eight anomalous gold target areas were defined with six of these target areas followed up with 206 drill holes at 25m centres along anomalous drill traverses defined from the first program.
+Infill results are awaited.